EdithGlez/RShiny2Python/PART_4_Plotly-DataTable/README.md

   the widget using widget.data[0].on_click.
 This function contains info about the trace, points and selector.
 You can then update a reactive variable (e.g. point_clicked) using the info returned after a user click

+## Modifying existing data tables and Plotly plots

+**In R Shiny proxy objects can be created** to update existing data tables or Plotly plots without the need to fully regenerate them, which results in a a smoother user experience.

+Similar functionality is possible in **Python Shiny**, though this is not achieved through separate proxy object but **built-in to the table/plot object**.
+This is beyond the scope of this workshop, but know it is possible.

 ## References